-Silvana Koch-Mehrin is the President and Founder of the Women Political Leaders (WPL), the worldwide network of female politicians.
-WPL is an independent, non-partisan and non-profit foundation.
+Silvana Koch-Mehrin is the President and Founder of the Women Political Leaders (WPL), the worldwide network of female Politicians.
+WPL is an independent, non-partisan and not-for-profit foundation.
 Its mission is to increase the number and influence of women in political leadership.
 Koch-Mehrin is a former Vice-President of the European Parliament (2009-2011) and a former MEP (2004-2014).
-She served in the committees on budget, trade and gender equality.
-Before entering politics, she founded and ran a public affairs consultancy in Brussels, which later merged with a larger US firm.
+She served in the committees on budget, on trade and on gender equality.
+Before her time in politics she founded and ran a public affairs consultancy in Brussels, which later merged with a larger US firm.

-In addition to her work with WPL, Koch-Mehrin serves on the board of the Council of Women World Leaders, the network of female presidents and prime ministers, as well as the board of the Social Progress Imperative.
+In addition to her work for WPL, Koch-Mehrin serves on the board of the Council of Women World Leaders, the network of female Presidents and Prime Ministers as well as the board of the Social Progress Imperative.
 She is a regular speaker at institutions such as the UN, OECD, World Bank and other international fora.
-Koch-Mehrin is a Young Global Leader Alumni of the World Economic Forum.
+Koch-Mehrin is an Young Global Leader Alumni of the World Economic Forum.
 Ana Birchall Deputy Prime Minister of Romania

-Ana Birchall was appointed Vice Prime Minister for Romania's Strategic Partnerships' Implementation in the Romanian Government, in January 2018, after having previously held the position of Minister Delegate for European Affairs (January-June 2017) and ad interim Minister of Justice (February 2017).
+Ana Birchall was appointed Vice Prime Minister for Romania's Strategic Partnerships' Implementation in the Romanian Government, in January 2018, after having previously held the position of Minister delegate for European Affairs (January-June 2017) and ad interim Minister of Justice (February 2017).
 She is currently serving her second term as deputy in the Romanian Parliament, representing Vaslui County and continuing the legislative work begun in 2012.
 Between February 2015 and December 2016, she served as Chairman of the European Affairs Committee in the Chamber of Deputies.
 In 2002, Birchall began her career as a lawyer in New York City, collaborating with White & Case LLP law firm.
 In 2003, she returned to Romania with her family, where she made her debut in politics and administration as advisor to the Minister of Foreign Affairs.
-In 2005, she was appointed Senior Adviser for the Commission on Foreign Affairs of the Senate of Romania.
+In 2005, she was appointed senior-adviser for the Commission on Foreign Affairs of the Senate of Romania.